Gyldenholm: History

 In 1862, Gyldenholm returned to the Neergaard family when it was acquired by Charles Adolph Denis de Neergaard, who already owned Castrup and Charlottedal manors in the area.
 The property has stayed in the de Neergaard family ever since.

 Architecture

 The current building was built in 1864 to a Historicist design by Johan Daniel Herholdt.
 It consists of two storeys over a cellar and is built in red brick with decorative details in yellow brick.
 There is a crenellated tower on the main facade.
 The interior is decorated by Georg Hilker and Constantin Hansen.
 The property was listed by the Danish Heritage Agency in 1978.

-Today

-Gyldenholm covers 1,231 hectares of which approximately 500 hectares consist of agricultural land and 700 hectares of forest.
-Apart from agriculture and forestry, the estate derives its revenue from house rental and hunting rights.
-The main building is rented out for minor conferences, parties and other events.

-Cultural references

-Gyldenholm was used as a location in the 1978 film Slægten.